Cuba: Immigration

 Immigration and emigration have played a prominent part in Cuba's demographic profile.
 Between the 18th and early 20th century, large waves of Canarian, Catalan, Andalusian, Galician, and other Spanish people immigrated to Cuba.
-Between 1899 and 1930 alone, close to a million Spaniards entered the country, though many would eventually return to Spain.
+Between 1899 and 1930 alone, close to a million Spaniards entered Cuba, although many eventually returned to Spain.
 Other prominent immigrant groups included French, Portuguese, Italian, Russian, Dutch, Greek, British, and Irish, as well as small number of descendants of U.S. citizens who arrived in Cuba in the late 19th and early 20th centuries.
 As of 2015, the foreign-born population in Cuba was 13,336 inhabitants per the World Bank data.

 Emigration

 Post-revolution Cuba has been characterized by significant levels of emigration, which has led to a large and influential diaspora community.
 During the three decades after January 1959, more than one million Cubans of all social classes—constituting 10% of the total population—emigrated to the United States, a proportion that matches the extent of emigration to the U.S. from the Caribbean as a whole during that period.
 Prior to 13 January 2013, Cuban citizens could not travel abroad, leave or return to Cuba without first obtaining official permission along with applying for a government-issued passport and travel visa, which was often denied.
 Those who left the country typically did so by sea, in small boats and fragile rafts.

+On 9 September 1994, the U.S. and Cuban governments agreed that the U.S. would grant at least 20,000 visas annually in exchange for Cuba's pledge to prevent further unlawful departures on boats.

+In 2023, Cuba is undergoing its most severe socioeconomic crisis since the fall of the Soviet Union, leading to a record number of Cubans fleeing the island.
+In 2022 alone, the number of Cubans trying to enter the United States, primarily through the Mexican border, surged from 39,000 in 2021 to over 224,000.
+Many have resorted to selling their homes at very low prices to afford one-way flights to Nicaragua, hoping to travel through Mexico to reach the U.S. For those remaining among the island's 11 million inhabitants, life grows increasingly desperate.
+Internal migration has led to overpopulation in the capital, Havana, resulting in people living in makeshift shelters or overcrowded buildings, some of which are on the brink of collapse.
+The island's persistent shortages of food and medicine can be attributed to the U.S. trade embargo in place since 1962 and stringent government control over the economy since 1959.
+Regular power outages harken back to the early 1990s, a time when Soviet subsidies ended, plunging the island into economic hardship.